-Pokémon Centers have locations throughout Japan in Sapporo, Sendai, Ikebukuro, Minami-Funabashi, Yokohama, Nagoya, Osaka, Hiroshima, and Hakata.
+Pokémon Centers have locations throughout Japan in Sapporo, Sendai, Ikebukuro, Minami-Funabashi, Yokohama, Nagoya, Kyoto, Osaka, Hiroshima, and Hakata.
 Since Pokémon Centers also appear in Pokémon video games, they bring the game world into the real world.
 Visitors can feel immersed in the world of Pokémon as they see and handle the Pokémon products.
 These outlets also function as Pokémon information centers, holding elaborate events and providing the latest Pokémon news.

 In addition to Pokémon Centers, we also operate Pokémon Stores, a smaller store format that focuses its lineup on the most popular products.
 We are constantly opening new outlets in high-traffic areas like airports and sightseeing spots.

 The Pokémon Company and its worldwide affiliates are always striving to increase Pokémon's popularity in markets around the world.
 Brand management is handled outside Asia by The Pokémon Company International (with offices in Seattle and London).
 In Korea, the brand is managed by Pokémon Korea, Inc., based in Seoul.